 Highlights of What You'll See at Cranbrook Gardens

 The Sunken Garden

 The Sunken Garden is a favorite of many visitors.
 It is a formal garden surrounded by fieldstone walls.
-Each spring, Cranbrook House & Gardens Auxiliary volunteers create a true work of botanical art in this garden through distinctive patterns and color combinations.
-The beds along the wall are planted with a mixture of perennials and annuals, and the rows in the center were planted with over 2,500 annuals in 2016!
+Each spring, Cranbrook House & Gardens Auxiliary volunteers create a work of botanical art in this garden through distinctive patterns and color combinations.
+The beds along the wall are planted with a mixture of perennials and annuals, and the rows in the center are returning to their traditional roots of being planted with vegetables in 2017!

 The Reflecting Pool

 The Reflecting Pool offers a spectacular vista from Cranbrook House to Cranbrook Art Museum.
 Garden beds on the north and south sides of the glimmering pool are planted in a formal mirror pattern.
 All the beds contain Gaillardia (Blanket Flower) and white Fragrant Lillies.
 A variety of yellow, orange and white annuals add color.
 In late summer, orange Praetoria Cannas create a stunning display in front of the peonies.

 The Herb Garden